-Homeowners may act as their own contractor to replace a roof under an exemption in Florida Statute 489.103(7)(a).
-But there are multiple stipulations to this exemption, such as:
+Homeowner may pull a permit to act as their own contractor to replace their home roof under an exemption in Florida Statute 489.103(7)(a).
+There is a not limitation on the types of roofing that can be installed, although the most popular homeowner reroof material is asphalt shingles.
+There are multiple stipulations to this exemption, such as:

 1) Homeowner must provide direct onsite supervision of all work not performed by a licensed contractor.

 2) Property must be for the occupancy and use of the homeowner, and the work must not be for the purpose of sale or lease within one year after completion of work.

 3) Prior to qualifying for the exemption, the owner must receive approval from the local permitting agency.

 4) The owner must personally appear and sign for the building permit and must satisfy local permitting agency requirements, and must sign a disclosure statement form that states that the homeowner understands all obligations under the law, including that the homeowner is not allowed to hire an unlicensed person to act as contractor and supervise persons working on the roof.
 There are multiple other requirements and warnings on the form.
 Click on the link below to read the full text of the law, including the Disclosure Statement.

 While it is possible to pull your own permit to replace the roof on your home, we do not recommend it unless you have roofing experience, and specifically recent experience in complying with the many code requirements in that are based on making the roof covering highly wind resistant.